-Please visit our ADA Compliance (Links to an external site.) webpage for additional information about accessibility involving the tools used in this course.
+Please visit our ADA Compliance (https://online.fiu.edu/html/canvas/mastertemplate/accessibility/) webpage for additional information about accessibility involving the tools used in this course.

 Academic Misconduct Statement

 Florida International University is a community dedicated to generating and imparting knowledge through excellent teaching and research, the rigorous and respectful exchange of ideas and community service.
 All students should respect the right of others to have an equitable opportunity to learn and honestly demonstrate the quality of their learning.
 Therefore, all students are expected to adhere to a standard of academic conduct, which demonstrates respect for themselves, their fellow students, and the educational mission of the University.
 All students are deemed by the University to understand that if they are found responsible for academic misconduct, they will be subject to the Academic Misconduct procedures and sanctions, as outlined in the Student Conduct and Honor Code.
 Academic Misconduct includes: